bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ### Table Precomputation

 This stage consists of computing a table of 8 points in representation R2.
-First, compute Q = psi(P), R = phi(P) and S = psi(phi(P)) in representation R1 using the formulas from the previous
-section.
-Then, convert these points from R1 to R3 in preperation for the next step.
+Start by setting Q = psi(P), R = phi(P) and S = psi(phi(P)) in representation R1 using the formulas from the previous section and convert these points to R3 for the next step.

 The 8 points in the table are generated using ADD_core as follows: